 5.4.1.2.1 General

+The purpose of the EAP based primary authentication and key agreement procedure is to provide mutual authentication between the UE and the network and to agree on a key KAMF (see 3GPP TS 33.501 [16]).

 Extensible authentication protocol (EAP) as specified in IETF RFC 3748 [26] enables authentication using various EAP methods.

 EAP defines four types of EAP messages: